raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 right_sensor.close()
 ~~~

-After 10 seconds, the `stop()` command will stop both motors.
+After ten seconds, the `stop()` command will stop both motors.
 Then the `close()` command will ensure that the motors and line sensors are shut down completely.

 You can change the number of seconds to a different value if you want to test the robot for a different period of time.

 ### Testing the algorithm

-**5.** Try running the program with your robot on your track.
+5. Try running the program with your robot on your track.

 Here is an example of a robot running on a basic track with this algorithm:

 ![Video-gif of the robot wiggling side to side as it follows a basic track](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Photographs/3_8-basic-line-following-robot.gif)

-Don’t worry if your robot moves off the line a bit, just observe if it follows the line.
+Don’t worry if your robot moves off the line a bit; just observe whether it follows the line.
 If it doesn't, check that the algorithm and the GPIO pin numbers you have specified in the program are correct.
 You may also need to check that the line sensors are accurately detecting the difference between the white surface and black line, using the instructions for testing the line sensors.

+### Discussion

-**How well does your robot follow the line?**
+How well does your robot follow the line?

-**Why do you think the command `robin.forward()` is necessary before the events are defined?**
+Why do you think the command `robin.forward()` is necessary before the events are defined?

 Share your thoughts in the comments section.